 Welcome to this lesson on how to strum a guitar with a pick.

 So… How to do it?
 It’s actually really simple.
 You can do it with a pick, or with your fingers.
-Or with both at the same time.
+Or using both at the same time.
+The latter requires a bit more skill though.

-If you don’t have a pick, that’s a problem because we’re going to use one for today.
-Go buy one somewhere before starting.
+If you don’t have a plectrum, that’s an issue because we’re going to use one for today.
+Go buy one somewhere before starting, or make one from an unused plastic card.

 So how do you handle this little thing?
 Simple.
 You put it between the tip of your thumb and the side of your first finger, at the very end.
 It’s important to put a bit of pressure on it, to keep it stable when you will strum your guitar.
 You can find the complete explanation here.